iamakulov/awesome-webpack-perf/readme.md

 ## Gzip/Brotli

-Gzip/Brotli compressors compress text so it takes less space when served over network.
+Gzip/Brotli compressors compress text so it’s smaller when served over the network.

 Normally, this is done by a server like Apache or Nginx on runtime; but you might want to pre-build compressed assets to save the runtime cost.